 Sensitivity assessment.
 Removal of a large percentage of the characterizing species would alter the character of the biotope so that it was bare rock.
-Resistance is, therefore, assessed as 'Low'.
-Resilience is assessed as 'Medium' for the variant biotope LR.HLR.MusB.Cht.Cht and 'Low' to 'Very Low' for the variant biotope LR.HLR.MusB.Cht.Lpyg and sensitivity is, therefore, assessed as 'Medium' and 'High', respectively.
-The higher sensitivity is recorded.
+Therefore, resistance is assessed as 'Low', resilience as 'Medium' and sensitivity is assessed as 'Medium'.

 Bibliography